Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Experiments

-Table~\ref{tab:results} shows the quantitative results on the 4D-OR and our datasets.
-Our approach achieves over 97\% recall of face and eye detection on both datasets.
-Compared to face- or head-based approaches, whole body-based ones achieve significantly better performance on both datasets, showing the advantage of whole-body detection in the OR for better localization.
+Table~\ref{tab:results} presents the quantitative results on the 4D-OR and our datasets.
+On 4D-OR, both our approach and SAM3 achieve approximately 99\% recall for face and eye detection.
+However, on our dataset of real surgeries, the performance of all the approaches drops in different degrees.
+In particular, SAM3 (face) drops from 99\% to less than 93\%.
+This further indicates the importance of evaluating anonymization methods on real surgical data rather than relying exclusively on simulated benchmarks.
+Our method achieves approximately 97\% recall, outperforming the other approaches, which demonstrates the necessity of domain adaptation in real OR scenes.
 Although Iter-Score~\citep{issenhuth2019face} is capable of achieving the best precision, it fails to detect hard cases with a low recall rate.
-In comparison, our approach achieves the best $\text{R}$ and $\text{R}_{\mathrm{hard}}$ on real surgery videos, and the real-time detector trained on our generated pseudo labels achieves a similar performance.
-It is also noticeable that the performance of all these approaches drops in different degrees when applied to real surgical videos instead of simulated ones (P-D-DETR achieves 98\% recall on the 4D-OR dataset, but only 93\% on our dataset).
-This further indicates the importance of studying real OR data, and thus highlights the significance of studying automatic video anonymization.
+It is also noticeable that compared to direct face or head detection approaches, whole body detection followed by pose detection achieves significantly better performance on the real OR videos, showing the advantage of this two-stage pipeline for addressing challenging cases.
+Table~\ref{tab:single_video_test} further reports video-level test results of SAM3 and our approach on our dataset.
+While SAM3 exhibits a large performance variation between these two videos, our method shows more consistent performance.
 Qualitative examples of different anonymization approaches are shown in Fig.~\ref{fig:results}.
 We also display more qualitative results of our approach on the 4D-OR dataset and our dataset in Fig.~\ref{fig:all_results}.

-Compared to Iter-Score~\citep{issenhuth2019face}, our approach improves recall by over 5\%.
-Since each video in our dataset is 15 FPS and contains approximately five persons in each frame, our approach reduces 13,500 missed detections in a one-hour video, and thus saves 15 hours of manual review time assuming that it takes 4 seconds to detect and blur a missed person.
+To evaluate real-time applicability, we train DEIM using our framework, which achieves comparable performance with 52.09 FPS.
+Compared to SAM3 (face), our approach improves recall by over 4\% with better precision.
+Since each video in our dataset is recorded at 15 FPS and contains approximately five persons per frame, our approach avoids at least 10,000 missed detections in a one-hour video.
+Assuming it takes 4 seconds to detect and blur a missed person, which is an optimistic estimate based on a small-scale timing test, our approach conservatively saves 10 hours of manual review time.